aiven/aiven-examples/README.rst

 Trademark
 ---------
 Apache Kafka and Apache Cassandra are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.
-M3, OpenSearch, ElasticSearch, PostgreSQL, Redis, InfluxDB, Grafana are trademarks and property of their respective owners.
+M3, OpenSearch, Elasticsearch, PostgreSQL, Redis, InfluxDB, Grafana are trademarks and property of their respective owners.
 All product and service names used in this website are for identification purposes only and do not imply endorsement.

 License
 -------